Psy-Fer/interARTIC/README.md

 ./run.sh
 ```

-Now download the sample data and extract to a suitable location as below.
-We will put onto `/data` as the location in this example.
+To launch the interARTIC web interface visit [http://127.0.0.1:5000](http://127.0.0.1:5000) on your browser.
+Make sure you keep the terminal open to keep interARTIC running.

+Now take a new terminal to download and extract the sample data by entering the commands below.
+This example downloads and extracts the data to `/data` assuming you have write permission to `/data`.

 ```bash
 cd /data